 Highways, arterials, bridges, RTA routes, and streets bordering public schools and hospitals:

 When snow events start, snowplow drivers apply de-icer materials and plow as necessary to maintain drivable roadways.
-Interstate 75, State Route 35 and State Route 4 within the Dayton city limits will be plowed and de-icer materials applied to maintain one clear lane at a minimum.
+Interstate 75, U.S. Rt.
+35 and St. Rt.
+4 within the Dayton city limits will be plowed and de-icer materials applied to maintain one clear lane at a minimum.

 Downtown (Central Business District): Snowplow drivers apply several rounds of salt, sometimes treated with a de-icer chemical mix.
 When this process is not effective, snow may be plowed to the middle of selected streets and loaded in dump trucks for removal, or plowed to the curbs.